 Gaskets are commonly made of a flexible material such as rubber, paper, or cork.
 In fact, there are many different materials that gaskets can be made out of (we stock some 1,200 different grades) so gaskets cannot simply be defined by means of the material that they are made out of.
 Gasket materials are, however, typically flexible as they are usually compressed between two other surfaces.
 Having said this, it is also possible to find gaskets made of metal: such as spiral wound or copper head gaskets.

 A similar problem arises when we try and define a gasket by its function.
-Gaskets can be used for many different purposes, such as: sound and noise reduction, anti-vibration, packaging, hygiene, sealing and as supports/mountings.
-For these reasons gaskets are found in many different products, in many different industries.
-For instance, gaskets can be found inside of: cars, planes, boats, trains, pumps and electrical equipment (from electronic tills and hi-fi equipment to lighting and industrial electrical transformers).
-Gaskets find application in industries as diverse as food processing, petrochemical, oil and gas, pharmaceutical and water.
+Gaskets can be used for many different purposes, such as: sound and noise reduction, anti-vibration, packaging, hygiene, sealing, and as supports/mountings.
+For these reasons, gaskets are found in many different products, in many different industries.
+For instance, gaskets can be found inside of: cars, planes, boats, trains, pumps, and electrical equipment (from electronic tills and hi-fi equipment to lighting and industrial electrical transformers).
+Gaskets find application in industries as diverse as food processing, petrochemical, oil and gas, pharmaceutical, and water.

 Gaskets for Sealing Purposes

 Perhaps the most common use of a gasket is as a component of a sealing system, in which one of the major functions of the gasket is to create a seal between two other surfaces.
 (For instance, pipe gaskets are used to create a seal between two pieces of pipe when laying a pipeline).
 The exact function of a gasket in this respect is to prevent the escape or ingress of fluids (liquids or gases) even at extreme pressure and temperature.
-Yet the function of a gasket is not only to provide a seal to prevent liquids or gases escaping, but it is also an important safety device.
-In this respect it is important for the gasket to be the weakest component of the sealing system, so that it fails in response to a problem.
+Yet the function of a gasket is not only to provide a seal to prevent liquids or gases from escaping, but it is also an important safety device.
+In this respect it is important for the gasket to be the weakest component of the sealing system so that it fails in response to a problem.

-As we have seen, its not easy to define what a gasket is: as they can be made out of many different materials, perform many different functions and be used in many different industries.
+As we have seen, its not easy to define what a gasket is: as they can be made out of many different materials, perform many different functions, and be used in many different industries.
 Having said this, the most common use of a gasket is to interface between two surfaces to improve the function of the components.